-27. RELATED PARTY TRANSACTIONS
+28. RELATED PARTY TRANSACTIONS

 Owing to the nature of the Academy Trust's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a Trustee has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy Trust's financial regulations and normal procurement procedures.
+All transactions involving such organisations are conducted in accordance with the Academy Trust Handook and in accordance with the Academy Trust's financial regulations and normal procurement procedures.